numaproj/numalogic/docs/quick-start.md

 ## Numalogic as a Library

 Numalogic can be used as an independent library, and it provides various ML models and tools.
-Here, we are using the `AutoencoderTrainer`.
+Here, we are using the `TimeseriesTrainer`.
 Refer to [training section](autoencoders.md) for other available options.

 In this example, the train data set has numbers ranging from 1-10.
 Whereas in the test data set, there are data points that go out of this range, which the algorithm should be able to detect as anomalies.